IamArnab999/UI-for-Coca-Cola-Company-landing-page/README.md

 # Home | Coca-Cola

-This project is a non-responsive yet non-functional landing page for the Coca-Cola company, replicating the visual style of the same using HTML & CSS.
+This UI project is a non-responsive yet non-functional but aesthetically accurate landing page for the Coca-Cola company, created using HTML & CSS to replicate its visual style.

 ### Features

-- Clean and visually appealing design resembling the Coca-Cola Company landing page.
+- Clean and visually appealing design that closely resembles the Coca-Cola Company landing page.
-- Easy to understand beginner friendly code.
+- Beginner-friendly code that is easy to understand.

 **Feel free to:**